 During soft start the regulator turns off the low-side MOSFET on any cycle if the inductor current falls to zero.
-This prevents negative inductor current, allowing the device to start into a pre-biased output up to 90% of the targeted output.
+This prevents negative inductor current, allowing the device to start into a pre-biased output.
 This soft start operation is implemented even if FCM is selected.
 FCM operation is allowed only after PGOOD is high.